Vauxhall Corsa-e hatchback review

 Interior & comfort

 Because of its extra weight, Vauxhall has fitted the Corsa-e with stiffer suspension which makes it slightly bouncier than the standard car.
 Like the Peugeot e-208, the Corsa-e hasn't been designed to shout about its electric powertrain.
 Instead, Vauxhall simply wants customers to choose petrol, diesel or electric based on what suits their needs best.
 This is reflected inside, where you'll find an interior virtually identical to the standard Corsa.
-The standard SE Nav trim is pretty well equipped with climate control and LED headlights.
+The standard SE Nav Premium trim is pretty well equipped with climate control, LED headlights, 16-inch alloy wheels, rear parking sensors and a seven-inch infotainment touchscreen.

 You also get heated front seats, a heated steering wheel, Matrix LED headlights, keyless entry and a wide-angle rear-view camera in the range-topper.
 There's also a smartphone app to give remote control of charging and the car's climate control.